ivan-m/graphviz/FAQ.md

 * There are [four different representations] of Dot graphs:

-       1. Canonical, which matches the layout of `dot -Tcanon`.
+       1. Canonical, which provides a clean separated definition of a Dot graph (that matches the former layout of `dot -Tcanon`).
        2. Generalised, which allows statements to be in any order.
        3. A graph-based one that allows manipulation of the Dot graph.
        4. A monadic interface for embedding graphs in Haskell.